irisgau/irisgau.github.io/docs/_posts/2024-09-23-pacific-northwest.markdown

 * Museum of Vancouver: Learned about the city's history and culture.
 * Lunch: Had a Montreal smoked meat bagel sandwich at [Siegel’s Bagels](https://maps.app.goo.gl/drNuCJyR37ue9Sh59) - nothing super special, but delicious!
 * Kitsilano Beach Park: Finished the trip with a peaceful walk along the beach before heading to the airport.

+**Public Transit**
+* By far the easiest transit system of the whole trip.
+You can get a Compass Card, or simply use any tap payment option (Apple Pay, credit card, etc.)
+* Transit from Twassawen Ferry terminal into the city was a short journey:
+  * 35 minute bus ride via the 620 (Bridgeport Express) to Bridgeport Station.
+However, traffic made this closer to an hour.
+  * 20 minute train ride on the Canada Line from Bridgeport Station
+  * 15 minute walk (or short bus ride) to final destination
+* Transit from city center to the airport was astonishingly quick and easy.
+Just hopped on the Canada Line, straight to the airport.

 # Main costs